MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 ---
-title: "Configure Azure Synapse Link for Dataverse with your Azure Synapse Workspace | MicrosoftDocs"
+title: "Create an Azure Synapse Link for Dataverse with your Azure Synapse Workspace | MicrosoftDocs"
 description: "Learn how to export table data to Azure Synapse Analytics in Power Apps" ms.custom: "" ms.date: 06/30/2021